david672orford/pub-tools/docs/subapp-khplayer.md

 ## The KH Player Subapp

+NOTE: This document is in a state of flux as we attempt to simplify the setup of KH Player.
+Until this work is complete it may contain conflicting, incomplete, or confusing instructions.

 This is the most well-developed of the modules.
 It helps you to load the videos and illustrations for a congregation meeting into OBS Studio ready to play.
 This note describes how to set up OBS to play the videos at meetings while